mshirazkamran/filebin-api/README.md

 Built with ❤️ in Python, `filebin-cli` is a simple and convenient command-line interface for interacting with the file-sharing service [filebin.net](https://filebin.net).

-This tool allows you to upload, download, and manage files and bins directly from your terminal, featuring progress bars for downloads, support for multiple files, and bin management capabilities.
+This tool allows you to upload, download, and manage files and bins directly from your terminal, featuring progress bars, **shortcodes for bin access**, and full bin management capabilities.

 ---